Table of Contents

 During Installation

-Professional installers will protect your home, clean up debris daily, and cause minimal disruption.
-You'll have brief power outages (2-4 hours) when connecting to your electrical panel.
-Most homeowners can continue daily activities during installation.
+Professional installers will protect your property, manage debris daily, and minimise disruption.
+You will experience brief planned power outages - typically 2-4 hours - when the system is connected to your electrical panel.
+Most homeowners can continue their daily activities throughout the installation.

 Keeping your system running optimally

-Solar systems require minimal maintenance, but regular care ensures maximum production and longevity:
+Solar systems require minimal maintenance, but regular care ensures maximum production and longevity across Europe's varied climates:

 Panel Cleaning

-Method: Use soft brush and water (morning or evening).
-Avoid high-pressure washers or abrasive materials.
+Method: Use a soft brush and water, ideally in the morning or evening when panels are cool.
+Avoid high-pressure washers or abrasive materials that can damage the anti-reflective coating.

 Performance Monitoring

-Set up alerts for system downtime or unusual drops in production.
+Set up alerts for system downtime or unexpected drops in production.
+Most modern inverters and monitoring platforms support automated notifications.

 Annual Inspection

-Reduced output - Check for shading, soiling, or inverter errors
+Reduced output - Check for new shading sources, panel soiling, or inverter error codes before calling an engineer

-System offline - Check inverter display, circuit breakers, internet connection
+System offline - Check the inverter display, circuit breakers, and internet or communication connection

-Inverter error - Note error code and contact installer
+Inverter error - Note the error code displayed and contact your installer; most issues can be diagnosed remotely

-Physical damage - Document and contact installer immediately
+Physical damage from weather or impact - Document with photographs and contact your installer and insurer promptly

-Contact your installer for any issue you can't resolve yourself.
-Most warranties include free support.
+Contact your installer for any issue you cannot resolve from the monitoring app.
+Most workmanship and equipment warranties include free technical support during the warranty period.

-Panels: 25-year performance warranty (typically 80% output guaranteed at year 25)
+Panels: 25-year performance warranty standard across Tier 1 manufacturers (typically guaranteeing 80% or more of rated output at year 25)

 Well-maintained solar systems regularly exceed 30-year lifespans.
-Panels degrade at only 0.3-0.8% per year, meaning after 25 years, quality panels still produce 80-90% of original output.
-Your investment keeps paying dividends for decades.
+Quality panels degrade at only 0.3-0.5% per year - meaning after 25 years they still produce 85-90% of their original rated output.
+With electricity prices expected to remain elevated across Europe, your investment continues paying dividends for decades beyond the initial payback period.